m-bock/purescript-stadium/README.md

 ## Usage
 ### Imports
-We'll need those imports for the following samples:
+We'll need those imports for the following examples:
 ```hs
 module Test.Readme where